2002 Monaco Grand Prix: Warm-up

 On race morning, a half-hour warm-up session was held for teams to shake down their race and spare cars in partially cloudy and warm conditions.
-Frentzen lapped fastest with a time of 1:20.875 set in the session's final minute.
+Frentzen lapped fastest with a time of 1:20.875 set in the warm-up's final minute.
 He was followed by Michael Schumacher, Coulthard, Trulli, Räikkönen, Barrichello, Ralf Schumacher, Panis, Fisichella and Salo in positions two through ten.
 Although there were no accidents during warm-up, some drivers went off the track during the session.
-De La Rosa lost control of his Jaguar at the Swimming Pool chicane towards the end of the session but avoided damaging his car.
+De la Rosa lost control of his Jaguar at the Swimming Pool chicane towards the end of the session but avoided damaging his car.